distributev/wordpress-laravel-docker-local-cloud/HowTo.md

 ## How To SSH to Dokku EC2

+### What and how needs to be configured in Putty for connecting to Dokku EC2?

+### Which SSH user and password needs to be used in Putty for connecting to Dokku EC2?

+## How To SSH to Docker Container

-### What and how needs to be configured in Putty?
+### What and how needs to be configured in Putty for connecting to Docker Container?

-### Which SSH user and password needs to be used in Putty?
+### Which SSH user and password needs to be used in Putty for connecting to Docker Container?